-prompt Module: module-name
+prompts Module: module-name

-Specifies the default CAMAC module to be referenced by subsequent CAMAC operations.
+Specifies the CAMAC module to be referenced.
 The module-name must have been assigned using the ORNL CTS (CAMAC Topology Supervisor) utility.
+If omitted, the command will reference the module specified in the last SET MODULE command.
+If you omit the module-name and no default module has been established using the SET MODULE command, the system will issue an error message.